oarktout/batch-migration-select-updater-two-databases/README.md

 - SELECT_QUERY : Select query to read data from source database.

 ##WARNING
-Be sure you import the good dependecies for drivers of databases.
+Be sure you import the good dependencies for drivers of databases.
 For now the import it's only for Oracle, Postgres, MySQL and SQLServer.

 ## Java